Minerva-System/minerva-system/README.md

 For more information on how the services are deployed, see the `docker-compose.yml` file.

+### Running some requests

+There are some exported collections for Postman under `docs/postman/`.
+One would want to import and use them to a new workspace on that platform.

 ## Documentation

 For detailed documentation, please refer to the `docs/` folder.
 In there, most